-Students also have the opportunity to participate in three clubs: the Biology Club, the Beta Beta Beta Biological Honor Society and the KWU Medical Health Club.
-Through these organizations, KWU students gain greater camaraderie as they work toward a common set of goals related to biology as well as have the opportunities to obtain valuable experience with established professionals and participate in local, national and international field trips.
+Students also have the opportunity to participate in two clubs: the Biology Club and the Beta Beta Beta Biological Honor Society.
+Through these organizations, KWU students gain greater camaraderie as they work toward a common set of goals related to biology as well as have the opportunities to obtain valuable experience with established professionals and participate in local, regional, and national field trips.

-A Bachelor of Science degree may be obtained for majors in Biology, and Biomedical Chemistry.
+A Bachelor of Science degree may be obtained for majors in Biology; and Biomedical Chemistry.
 The department also offers minors in Biology and Environmental, Sustainability, and Resilience Studies.